HEPA Filtration

 How Do HEPA Filters Work?

-If you’re wondering how do HEPA filters work, the answer lies in their dense network of fibers, typically made from glass or synthetic materials.
+If you’re wondering how HEPA filters work, the answer lies in their dense network of fibers, typically made from glass or synthetic materials.
 As air passes through the filter, pollutants are captured using three primary mechanisms:

 1. Interception: Particles follow the airflow and are captured when they come close enough to a fiber to stick to it.